-This section should be of particular interest to you if you are currently using user-maintained data tables in a single-MVS environment, but are planning to move to a sysplex.
+Read this information if you are currently using user-maintained data tables in a single-MVS environment, but are planning to move to a sysplex environment.
 It might also be helpful if you already have a sysplex, because it can show you how to exploit shared data tables support in that environment.